-A few years ago my Italian Hungarian fiancé taught me how to make his beloved mother’s Chicken Paprikash recipe, and it’s been a staple on our family table ever since.
+A few years ago Giovanni taught me how to make his beloved mother’s Traditional Hungarian Chicken Paprikash recipe, and it’s been a staple on our family table ever since.
 The sweet Hungarian paprika mixed with just the right amount of onion, garlic, tomatoes, peppers, sour cream, and tender pieces of chicken, makes this sauce a divine and creamy bit of heaven that you will generously ladle over your favorite pasta.
-Be sure to serve with a loaf of warmed and crispy french bread, as you will most definitely push aside all good manners, and use it to wipe your plate clean.
+Be sure to serve with a loaf of warm french bread as you will most definitely wipe your plate clean.
 Enjoy!

 Here Is How To Make It

-- 3 lbs chicken thighs , (boneless/bone in, skin off/on - whichever you prefer is fine)
+- 8 chicken thighs or mixed pieces , (boneless/bone in, skin off/on - whichever you prefer is fine)

 - 1 teaspoon kosher salt , more or less to taste